grzybek337/beamshot-comparator/README.md

 ```
 ### Step 3: Update the HTML File
 1. Take the code generated in Step 2 (either from the PowerShell window or your manual typing).
-2. Open the HTML file.
+2. Open the HTML file with a notepad.
-3. Replace/add in the existing content inside `const lightData = { ... };` with your new code.
+3. Replace/add in to the existing content inside `const lightData = { ... };` with your new code.

 ---

-## Installation on Website
+## Installation on your Website

 1. Open your edited HTML file (`main-comparator.html` or `compact-comparator-reviews.html`).
 2. Copy the entire code.